Gcse Ocr Pe Past Papers

 • Socio-cultural Influences in Sport: This area examines the social and cultural factors that influence participation in physical activity.
 Past papers will explore topics such as participation rates, inclusivity, health inequalities, and the role of media in sport.
 Expect questions on ethical issues or the influence of societal factors on sporting participation.

 • Practical Activities: The practical component of the OCR GCSE PE course is significant and usually assesses your performance in a range of sports and activities.
-While past papers won't directly assess your practical skills, they will often include questions related to the analysis and evaluation of your performance Simple, but easy to overlook..
+While past papers won't directly assess your practical skills, they will often include questions related to the analysis and evaluation of your performance Small thing, real impact.
+And it works..

 Analyzing Your Performance: A Step-by-Step Guide